gdanko/pstree/README.md

-  -O, --show-owner            show the owner of the process -g, --show-pgids            show process group IDs -S, --show-pgls             show process group leader indicators -p, --show-pids             show process IDs
+  -O, --show-owner            show the owner of the process -g, --show-pgids            show process group IDs -S, --show-pgls             show process group leader indicators -p, --show-pids             show process IDs (or thread IDs when displaying threads on Linux)
       --show-ppids            show parent process IDs -t, --threads               show the number of threads with each process, e.g., (t:xx) -I, --uid-transitions       show processes where the user ID changes from the parent process, e.g., (uid→uid); cannot be used with --user-transitions